akufner/GitRepositories/Lab 13.md

 [1] 0.6037736

 ````
 Alpha decreases when measured as a percentage, it means that there are more genera that are less widespread.
 This doesn't match what we learned in class.
+What we learned in class only pertained to trilobites.

 6)The time intervals are probably not the same length, so there will be some distortion.